bancorprotocol/docs/guides/upgrading-a-liquidity-pool.md

 * Navigate to your **Pool Token** contract on Etherscan
 * Under the `Read Contract` tab, find the return value under the `owner` function.
 This is your converter address

-Next, you'll need to find the current address of the **BancorConverterUpgrader** contract.
+Next, you'll need to find the current address of the **ConverterUpgrader** contract.

 * Navigate to our **ContractRegistry** contract [here](https://etherscan.io/address/0x52Ae12ABe5D8BD778BD5397F99cA900624CfADD4#readContract)
 * Enter **0x42616e636f72436f6e7665727465725570677261646572** in the `getAddress` function to find the Upgrader address.
 This input is the bytes32 representation of "BancorConverterUpgrader".
 Save this returned address for Step \#2.